 This user has not added any information to their profile yet.

+Lisa’s research interests are conflict dynamics, workplace victimization and explaining variations in (repeat) victimization.
 Lisa van Reemst’s PhD research examines to what extent characteristics of employees are related to experienced workplace victimization of police officers, firefighters and emergency medical workers.
-By a longitudinal design using self-reported questionnaires, it provides more insight in the relationship between employee characteristics and victimization.
-In addition, interviews are conducted to explore respondents’ experiences, current policies, and how respondents explain variations in workplace victimization.
+She uses longitudinal survey designs and exploratory interviews to study this topic.